ajsmith607/memills/content/family-of-edward-hallock-mills/topics/richardson-george.md

 <!--more-->

-George Richardson's father Jerome worked on the railroad alongside Jerome Miller's father John, and Alfred Gould, who was Ellen Gould's second husband.
+George Richardson's father Jerome worked on the railroad alongside Jerome Miller's father John, as well as Alfred Gould, Ellen Gould's second husband.

 George married [Emma Allen Richardson](https://www.findagrave.com/memorial/189275685/emma-richardson) (1868 to 18 May 1918) in 1886, and had the following children born in Brookton: